-If you want to build a profitable photography business, then you will need to learn the art of marketing.
+If you want to book more photo sessions, then you will need to market your photography business.

 You can have the prettiest portfolio around, but if you aren’t putting yourself out into the world in the way of marketing your photography business, then you might end up discovering that your awesome portfolio won’t get you that far.

 That’s not to say that you can’t make it in the industry, you will just need to make a better effort to stand out from the crowd and become a fully booked photographer.

 Building a strong photography business takes time and effort, but utilizing several streams of marketing in your business will fast-track your success.

 Why do you need to market your business?